Donaldcwl/browser-image-compression/README.md

   console.log('originalFile instanceof Blob', imageFile instanceof Blob); // true console.log(`originalFile size ${imageFile.size / 1024 / 1024} MB`);

-  var maxSizeMB = 1;
+  // you should provide one of maxSizeMB, maxWidthOrHeight in the options var options = {
+    maxSizeMB: 1, // optional (default: Number.POSITIVE_INFINITY)
-  var maxWidthOrHeight = 1920; // compressedFile will scale down by ratio to a point that width or height is smaller than maxWidthOrHeight imageCompression(imageFile, maxSizeMB, maxWidthOrHeight) // maxSizeMB, maxWidthOrHeight are optional
+    maxWidthOrHeight: 1920, // optional, compressedFile will scale down by ratio to a point that width or height is smaller than maxWidthOrHeight (default: undefined)
+    useWebWorker: true  // optional, use multi-thread web worker, fallback to run in main-thread (default: true) }
+  imageCompression(imageFile, options)
     .then(function (compressedFile) {
       console.log('compressedFile instanceof Blob', compressedFile instanceof Blob); // true console.log(`compressedFile size ${compressedFile.size / 1024 / 1024} MB`); // smaller than maxSizeMB